aamir-98/Parallel-and-Distributed-Computing-/README.md

-# DSAI3202
-## Work Environment for the Parallel and Distributed Computing Course
+# DSAI3202  - Parallel and Ditributed Computing
 ---

 ## Question 1: Overview of the Automated Maze Explorer